Python Activities History (So Far)

 This book's conclusion argued for Python's role in simplifying the work of professional developers, and was retained by all its editions.
 Two decades later, that argument still holds true: Python remains an enabling technology in the hands of skilled programmers.
 As discussed in 2010, though, this original premise seems to have been perverted over the years into a promise of instant accessibility for all.
 That was never the point.
 Python can be loads of fun, and I'm glad my books inspire newcomers, but mastery in this field takes more time and focus than commonly told.
 I hope this page has underscored the importance of honesty on that front.

-It's also worth noting that Programming Python was indeed the first Python book started, but not the first sold: another book beat this book to market by a few months—and was rushed out specifically to do so, with a primary author who had just served as a technical reviewer for Programming Python.
+It's also worth noting that Programming Python was indeed the first Python book started, but not the first sold: another book beat this book to market by a few months—and seemed rushed out specifically to do so, with a primary author who had just served as a technical reviewer for Programming Python.
 In the end, the other book's content overlap was minor, but it also never had commercial success and soon went out of print.
 By contrast, Programming Python has had a 20-year shelf life.
 And counting.

 |Oct-1996||Programming Python, 1st Edition||Python 1.3||900 pages|